haoyitedaniu/opensource-scrum-master/README.md

 		yarn run build
 		yarn start

-	5. How to run on DigialOcean or other cloud VPS
+	5. How to run on DigitalOcean or other cloud VPS